 Wave motion.
 Longitudinal and transverse waves, speed of a wave.
 Displacement relation for a progressive wave.
-Principle of superposition of waves, the reflection of waves, Standing waves in strings and organ pipes, fundamental mode and harmonics, Beats, Doppler effect in sound
+Principle of superposition of waves, a reflection of waves.
+Standing waves in strings and organ pipes, Fundamental mode and harmonics.
+Beats.
+Doppler Effect in sound.

 |Unit 11: Electrostatics|

-Conductors and insulators, Dielectrics and electric polarization, capacitor, a combination of capacitors in series and in parallel, the capacitance of a parallel plate capacitor with and without dielectric medium between the plates, Energy stored in a capacitor.
+Conductors and insulators.
+Dielectrics and electric polarization, Capacitor, The combination of capacitors in series and parallel, Capacitance of a parallel plate capacitor with and without dielectric medium between the plates.
+Energy stored in a capacitor.

 |Unit 12: Current Electricity|

-Electric Cell and its Internal resistance, potential difference and emf of a cell, a combination of cells in series and in parallel.
-Kirchhoffs laws and their applications.
-Wheatstone bridge, Metre bridge.
+Electric cell and its Internal resistance, Potential difference and emf of a cell, A combination of cells in series and parallel.
+Kirchhoff’s laws and their applications.
+Wheatstone bridge.
+Metre Bridge.
 Potentiometer – principle and its applications.

 |Unit 13: Magnetic Effects of Current and Magnetism|